 The Missouri Department of Health and Senior Services (DHSS) investigates abuse, neglect, and exploitation of vulnerable individuals 60 and older and people with disabilities between 18 and 59.
 These individuals may live in the community or in long-term care facilities.
 Either way, they are unable to protect their own interests or adequately perform or obtain services necessary to meet their essential human needs (192.2400, RSMo).

-Missouri’s Adult Abuse and Neglect Hotline responds to reports of abuse, neglect, and financial exploitation.
-If you suspect someone is being abused, neglected or exploited, call the hotline at 800-392-0210.
-The hotline operates 365 days per year from 7 a.m. to 12 a.m.
-Hearing-impaired persons may call the Telecommunications Device for the Deaf (TDD), at 800-735-2466 or 800-735-2966 to utilize Relay Missouri.
+Missouri’s Adult Abuse and Neglect Hotline responds to reports of abuse, bullying, neglect, and financial exploitation.
+If you suspect someone is being abused, bullied, neglected or exploited, call the hotline at 800-392-0210.
+The hotline operates 365 days per year from 7 a.m. to 8 p.m.
+People who are deaf or hard of hearing may utilize Relay Missouri by calling 1-800-735-2466.
 Due to the possible need for mandated reporters to report a concern to the Central Registry Unit (CRU) during the hours of 8:00 p.m. to 7:00 a.m. (when the hotline is not in operation), Online Reporting is available for use.

 Abuse happens to people of all ethnicities and income levels and can be physical, sexual or emotional in nature.
-For information on abuse statistics in Missouri, see Elder Abuse- It is a Crime.
+For information on abuse statistics in Missouri, see Stop Adult Abuse: It’s a Crime.

 FY16 FY11 FY10 FY09 FY08